 Underwater ruins (Uncharted Islands)

-There are several islands that don’t appear on players’ sea charts.
+You have to be in the know to find a few secret islands because they don’t show up on any sea charts.
 The ones we know of, you can find at the coordinates L14, S16, and N10.
 All three islands feature shipwrecks and ancient ruins that look vaguely South American or Central American.
 At S16, if you follow a cave tunnel through the underwater arch, you come up in a cave chamber with a statue/altar.
-We suspect it may have something to do with the Pirate Legend endgame.
+The way this feature is designed, we’re pretty sure it will factor into the Pirate Legend element of the endgame.

 Kraken Skeletons (Uncharted Island, Marauder’s Arch)

 The fearsome Kraken can strike at random whenever you’re sailing with a full crew.
-That’s not the only sign you’ll see of the legendary beast in the world, though.
-There are monstrous Kraken skeletons scattered throughout the map.
-We’ve noted two so far: One on the beach at Marauder’s Arch, and a second deep in an underwater chasm, just off the uncharted islands at L14.
+Even if you’re not attacked by the creature, you’ll be able to find several Kraken skeletons throughout the gameplay.
+We’ve noted two of the terrifying monsters so far: One on the beach at Marauder’s Arch, and a second deep in an underwater chasm, just off the uncharted islands at L14.

 We’ll keep updating our list of Easter eggs and sights to see in Sea of Thieves as we discover and hear about more.
 Stay tuned!